soWatt/soWatt.github.io/about.md

 # About me

 Hello and welcome!
-I am currently in the process of studying for my OSCP exam and use this blog as a space to keep and share notes on security topics.
+I'm just a guy on earth who enjoys building and fixing things.

 <br/>
 <br/>